Dopamine and customer motivation

 Receive your monthly dose of Brain & Behaviour Insights by email.
 Full of the latest insights, examples and applications.
 In addition, you will also receive a discount code for our Crash Course and our best articles.

 Let me explain this by looking back at the time of our ancestors and cavemen.
 Their life was all about survival.
 No food equalled the possibility of starvation, so they probably spent most of their life hunting for a nice piece of meat.
 What does dopamine have to do with this?
 It made them focused and motivated to complete their hunt and bring food back to their cave.
 When being hungry and seeing food, dopamine is released.
 It motivates you to get to the food.
 Without dopamine – and with a lack of motivation – chances of survival would drop to an all-time low.
-We repeat behaviour that leads to dopamine release.
-That’s how we survived and how human behaviour is still shaped until today.
+We repeat behavior that leads to dopamine release.
+That’s how we survived and how human behavior is still shaped until today.

 Give them a dopamine rush

 Now you know a bit more about how dopamine works in the brain, let’s see how you can adapt your strategies in order to make your product as appealing as possible.

 Dopamine is a key element in the brain’s reward system.
 Remember that dopamine makes us repeat behavior?
 As a marketer, you can trigger this reward system to reinforce behavior and create positive associations for your customer.
 Tasty food samples at the entrance of a supermarket, Starbucks changing up their menu and a shoe shop with big sale signs are all marketing tools our brains respond to.
 Free offers, renewal of a menu and the suggestion that prices are lower than normal make us curious and give us a rush of dopamine.
 This makes us motivated to taste that sample, try that new coffee or have a look at the cheaper shoes.
 In return, we get another shot when finished and succeeded.
 This creates a positive association and improve chances people will do it again, and again.